Silverlink Shopping Park: History

 The 9-screen multiplex Odeon cinema on the site opened in 1999, was upgraded in 2015, and has an IMAX screen and uses RealD 3D technology.

 A £30 million extension was added to the shopping park in the late 2010s adding 4 additional retailers.
 That extension location had previously been a Travelodge hotel (formerly known as Europa Lodge and Moat House Hotel), who relocated to Cobalt Park.

 Retailers

 Retailers on the park include Bensons for Beds, Boots, Currys, Halfords, Hobbycraft, H&M, JD Sports, Marks & Spencer, New Look, Next Home & Garden, OneBelow, River Island, ScS, Sports Direct, Sofology and Wren Kitchens.
 Most recently, EE working alongside BT have opened a store at the centre of the main parking area.
 There is a cinema operated by Odeon to the north of the park.
-Restaurants currently on the park include Costa Coffee, McDonald's, Nando's, Five Guys and Pizza Hut.
+Restaurants currently on the park include Costa Coffee, McDonald's, Nando's, Five Guysand wagamama.

 Previous tenants have also included Comet, Wilko, Northern Electric, Outfit and Poundworld.